 Parts of a Flower With Their Structure and Functions

 Flowers are the reproductive part of a flowering plant.
-They are mostly the most coloring and attractive organ of a plant body.
+They are the most colorful and attractive organ of a plant body.

 What are the Different Parts of a Flower

-A typical diagram of a flower is divided into four main external parts: i) sepals, ii) petals, iii) stamen and, iv) carpel, each of them performing distinct functions.
+A typical diagram of a flower is divided into four main parts: 1) sepals, 2) petals, 3) stamen and, 4) carpel, each of them performing distinct functions.

 When a flower has all the four floral parts, it is called a complete flower.
 A flower missing any one of them is called an incomplete flower.

 They are modified leaves that enclose the developing flower.
-They are the first essential part of a flower to develop.
-They arise from the top of the stem.
+Sepals are the first essential part that grows in a flower, arising from the top of the stem.

-- Providing protection to the young buds that will give rise to flowers by forming a tightly closed area
+- Providing protection to the young flower buds from an injury by forming a tightly closed area

 They are modified leaf-like parts that surround the reproductive organs of a flower.
 Petals are the brightest and colorful parts of a flower that distinguish them from other parts.